 Adoptions With Love Blog

 Many states have been making headlines over the past few years due to significant and startling changes in their abortion laws.
-Georgia is one of these states, and the recent overturn on abortion care is great news for expectant mothers facing unplanned pregnancies wishing to terminate.
+Georgia is one of these states, after a Georgia Supreme Court decision to reinstate their abortion ban.
+The so-called “heartbeat law” prohibits termination after the fetal cardiac activity is detected, with very limited exceptions.
+This can be disheartening news for expectant mothers facing unplanned pregnancies wishing to terminate.
 If you are in this situation, you may be wondering what the changes to the Georgia abortion laws mean for you:

-Currently, abortion is legal up to 22 weeks of pregnancy.
-It is important to know that, even with the potential to easier abortion access, you still have options.
-Read on, as we break down the changes to Georgia abortion laws, and the many options still available for expectant/birth mothers.
+As of this writing, abortion is illegal after fetal activity is detected, typically around 6 weeks of pregnancy.
+It is important to know that, even with the tight restrictions on abortion access in Georgia, you still have options.
+Read on, as we break down the changes to Georgia abortion laws and the many options still available for expectant/birth mothers.

 In October 2023, Georgia’s Supreme Court voted to keep the state’s 6-week abortion ban, rejecting arguments that the law was unconstitutional.

 This decision meant that abortion is banned in the state after the sixth week of conception – a time when many expectant parents are unaware of the pregnancy.
-The only exceptions are for cases of a life-threatening situation for the birth parent or if the fetus is not expected to survive the pregnancy.
+There are very few exceptions to this 6-week restriction.

-More recently, changes to Georgia’s abortion laws occurred in September 2024 when a judge ruled to strike down the state’s six-week abortion ban.
-This ban, also known as the “heartbeat bill,” prohibited most abortions once fetal cardiac activity could be detected, usually around six weeks into pregnancy.
-The ruling reverted abortion access in Georgia to the prior standard, now allowing legal abortions up to around 22 weeks of pregnancy.
+For a brief time, changes were made to Georgia’s abortion laws.
+In September 2024, a judge ruled to end the state’s six-week abortion ban.
+The ruling reverted abortion access in Georgia to the prior standard, allowing legal abortions up to around 22 weeks of pregnancy.

 If you are facing an unexpected pregnancy in Georgia, it is important to know that you have options.